davidsilvasmith/sowhatsbitcoin.com/for-businesses/index.md

  * <i class="fa fa-bullhorn"></i> Want some publicity?
 Unique, interesting, or surprising usage of bitcoin will get national attention.
  * <i class="fa fa-tachometer"></i> Would micropayments provide new revenue opportunities?
 With bitcoin's tiny transaction fees sub dollar and even sub cent transactions are possible!
  * <i class="fa fa-signal"></i> Would simplifying checkout increase conversions?
 With bitcoin customers don't need to create an account to pay you.
-Payments can be made by scanning a QR code.
+Payment can be made by scanning a QR code.
  * <span class="fa-stack">
   <i class="fa fa-university fa-stack-1x"></i>
   <i class="fa fa-ban fa-stack-2x"></i>